30 Cold, Hard Facts About Die Hard

 15. JOHN MCTIERNAN TURNED THE MOVIE DOWN, TOO.

 And not just once, but on a few different occasions.
 His reason was that the material just seemed too dark and cynical for him.
-“The original screenplay was a grim terrorist movie,” McTiernan recalled to Empire magazine earlier this year.
+“The original screenplay was a grim terrorist movie,” McTiernan told Empire magazine in 2014.
 “On my second week working on it, I said, 'Guys, there's no part of terrorism that's fun.
 Robbers are fun bad guys.
 Let's make this a date movie.’
 And they had the courage to do it.”

 16. MCTIERNAN SEES IT AS A SHAKESPEAREAN TALE.